tsileo/s3layer/README.md

 # S3Layer

-A AWS S3 compatibility layer for custom data sources.
+An AWS S3 compatibility layer for custom data sources.

-Still in early development, expect the API to change a lot.
+Still in early development, the API is still unstable.

 # Example